sbeliakou/linux-lab/module 05. Linux Directories Layout/Readme.md

 2. Explore the content of current directory using `ls`.
 3. Get a list view of files and folders with running previous command with option: `ls -l`.
 4. Find out hidden files and directories in the current directory: `ls -a`, `ls -al`.
-5. Move to the root directory: `cd /` and using `pwd` check the jump.
+5. Move to the root directory: `cd /` and using `pwd` check the current directory.
 6. Get a list of files and folders in the current directory.
 Choose a three directories and explore they content.
 What is they assigment?
 7. Go to the temp directory and get it content.
-8. Go up one level using `cd ..` and check the jump.
+8. Go up one level using `cd ..` and check the current directory.
-9. Go to the user home directory and check the jump.
+9. Go to the user home directory and check the current directory.

 Practice yourself with navigation in other directories.